Fitting and Interpreting the Latent Actor-Partner Interdependence Model (L-APIM)

 comp_actpart <- janitor::clean_names(comp_actpart)

-#rounding for reporitng
+#rounding for reporting

 chisq_diff_act <- round(comp_act$chisq_diff, 2)